gmont87/Biophoton-data-science/docs/experimental_log.md

 **2. Mount the PMT and Sample in the Dark Box:**
 - Securely mount the PMT module inside the light-tight enclosure.
-- Design a holder for your biophoton sample (e.g., germinating seeds or fruit pulp) so it is close to the PMT’s photocathode window but not touching it.
+- Design a holder for your biophoton sample so it is close to the PMT’s photocathode window but not touching it.
 - Ensure the box lid creates an absolute light seal.
-You may need foam weather stripping or black tape.
+May need foam weather stripping or black tape.

 **3. Connect the Power:**
 Connect the low-voltage DC power supply to the PMT module’s power input (check the datasheet for correct voltage and polarity, usually +12V or +15V).